 After dealing with appeals of cases where the main issue always seemed to be ineffective assistance of counsel, Lloyd decided to shift his focus from appeals to trials.
 Over the years he has represented more than 100 people charged with murder, most of them at trial.
 He has focused on trial advocacy — how to persuade a jury to vote in a way that they might not have expected to when they sat in the jury box.
 This interest in trial advocacy has carried over into both his criminal and his civil trial work.

-Lloyd has also been active with local, state and national bar associations.
+Lloyd has been active with local, state and national bar associations.
 He served as the Trial Notes Editor, Virginia Trial Lawyers Association Journal, 1990-2000; during that time he wrote many articles for the VTLA Journal, including “DNA Evidence After Spencer v.
 Commonwealth,” VTLA Journal, Jan.
 1990.
 He has also served on the Continuing Legal Education Committee of the VTLA.
-He served as President of the Charlottesville-Albemarle Criminal Bar Association, and is President of the Charlottesville-Albemarle Bar Association for the 2012-2013 year.
-He is also active in the American Association for Justice and the National Association of Criminal Defense Lawyers.
+He served as President of the Charlottesville-Albemarle Criminal Bar Association, and was President of the Charlottesville-Albemarle Bar Association for the 2012-2013 year.
+He is also active in the American Association for Justice, the Virginia Trial Lawyers Association, the National Association of Criminal Defense Lawyers, and the Virginia Association of Criminal Defense Lawyers.
 He is a frequent lecturer on topics in criminal law, constitutional law and trial practice.
+He was recently named to the list of “SuperLawyers” in Virginia for criminal law.

 In addition to his legal activities, Lloyd served on the Planning Commission for the City of Charlottesville from 1981 to 1989, serving as Chair in 1988 and 1989.
-At the moment he serves on the Board of Directors of the Piedmont Housing Alliance (Board President), on the Board of Children, Youth and Family Services, Inc., and on the Vestry of his Church, St. Paul’s Memorial Episcopal Church.
-He also sings bass in the St. Paul’s Senior Choir, and in The Oratorio Society of Virginia.
+He is active in his church, St. Paul’s Memorial Episcopal Church, where he is finishing his third stint on the Vestry.
+He also sings bass in the St. Paul’s Chancel Choir, and in The Oratorio Society of Virginia.
 He has been a Cub Scout leader, a Boy Scout leader, a Sunday School teacher, and a baseball, softball and soccer coach.
-He has been Chair of the Charlottesville Democratic Party, and presently serves on the Central Committee of the Democratic Party of Virginia.
-He and Sheila have three grown children.
+He has been Chair of the Charlottesville Democratic Party, and has served on the Central Committee of the Democratic Party of Virginia.
+He and Sheila have three grown children and one adorable grandson.

-Lloyd is a frequent commenter for local and national television stations on matters involving criminal and constitutional law.
+Lloyd is a frequent analyst for local and national television stations on matters involving criminal and constitutional law.

 |Admitted:||1979, Virginia and U.S. District Court, Western and Eastern Districts of Virginia; 1982, U.S. Court of Appeals, Fourth Circuit; 1983, U.S. Supreme Court|